net-man/5725Robot2019/README.md

 I don't doubt there at least 20 things I have missed but so far this has been what I have been working on.
 (Or at least minus the last two sections.)

 A few notes to end on:

-As an excuse for the grammatic failures in this document I would like to credit that to the current time which is 3:00a.m.
-If this document is a nightmare to read, (which is about what I expect) blame the clock.

-If there is a place in this document where I am telling you to do something completely non-sensible, just ignore what I say to do.

 If there are questions for me from getting confused with the mess of a document to some question on odd code implementations, I should be able to communicate via slack at least some of the time.